asoplata/dissertation/README.md

 - A "modern" desktop/laptop CPU (i.e. built in the 2010's)
 - At LEAST 16GB of RAM (preferably more)
 - At least 80GB of disk space
-- Several hours of time to run the simulations (probably only 20 minutes each), run the analysis (long), and save the data (long).
-Depending on your CPU and disk write speed, the entire data generation process may take 3 to 6 hours or more.
+- Many hours (possibly up to 48 or more) of time to run the simulations (probably only 20 minutes each), run the analysis (long), and save the data (long).
+Depending on your CPU and disk write speed, the entire data generation process may take 3 to 6 hours or more **per simulation**.
 Of course, the time to generate each individual plot after loading the proper data should take only a couple seconds.

 ### How to use: